Can sole traders get a loan?

 How do I know which business loan to choose as a sole trader?

-• What do you need the funds for?
-The purpose of your loan helps you decide what kind of finance you need.
-If you're purchasing commercial real estate then you could look at a commercial property loan.
-You would not apply for a line of credit.
+• Consider the purpose of your loan: If you're purchasing commercial real estate then you could look at a commercial property loan.
+If you need access to funds to purchase equipment, would might apply for a line of credit.

-• Do you need to pay for a large one-off purchase or multiple smaller expenses over time?
-Most loans provide a lump sum of money.
-As soon as the funds hit your account you start getting charged interest and have to make repayments.
-This is useful if you need to purchase one major item.
-But if you have to cover multiple purchases over time a line of credit might be more suitable because you only pay interest on the amount you spent.
+• Review your needs: Most loans provide a lump sum of money.
+As soon as the funds hit your account, you start getting charged interest and have to make repayments.
+If you want to make multiple purchases over time, a line of credit might be more suitable, because you only pay interest on the amount you spent.

 How do I compare business loans as a sole trader?